hansainnovations/the-maclo-cottages/README.md

 # The Maclo Cottages

-This is our hotel project using react.js and vite
+This is our hotel project using react.js and vite Backend Supabase

 # React + Vite